zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 ------------------

-On the RISCV architecture, the kernel simply treats all thread as an FPU user if CONFIG_FP and CONFIG_FP_SHARING selected.
+On the RISCV architecture, the kernel simply treats all thread as an FPU user if CONFIG_FLOAT and CONFIG_FP_SHARING selected.
 This may lead to performance problems need to be optimized, that only if a thread is tagged as an FPU user, the kernel should to save or restore its FP context during thread context switching.
 An extra 132 bytes (4 x 32 single precesion + fscr)